 This post contains affiliate links (identified with a *) I earn a commisson from qualifying purchases

 Equipment to Make Melted Crayon Glass Ornaments

-First off you’ll need some clear glass baubles with a removable stem.
+First off you’ll need some clear glass baubles* with a removable stem.
 I struggled to find these in the shops.
-Everywhere had plastic ones but I suspect they would melt, or at the very least warp when the heat of the hairdryer is applied.
+Everywhere had plastic ones, you could try them but I’m not sure they wouldn’t melt, or at the very least warp when the heat of the hairdryer is applied.
 I ordered mine from Amazon in the end but I believe Hobbycraft sell them.

 You’ll also need a hairdryer, some gloves (ideally the ones with the pimple grips), a fairly sharp knife and crayons in a selection of colours.
 Yet another use for the restaurant freebie crayons that have been cluttering up your hand bag for months, you’re welcome.
 If you don’t already have some, the Crayola* ones do melt the quickest but any crayons will work fine.

 First you’ll need to peel the labels off your crayons.
 An easy job if you have long beautiful talons, a pain in the proverbial for the rest of us.
 The sharp knife can be used to help.
 Once they are peeled they need to be cut in to small pieces, ideally 1 or 2 centimetres long.

 The children can help with this depending on their age, my children were around 5 and managed with close supervision.
 They were excited to use a “grown up” kitchen knife!
 You might find they aren’t able to get the pieces quite small enough so you can always let them half each crayon and then do the smaller pieces yourself.
 Really young ones can try snapping the crayons in half.